A Culturally-Relevant Gospel Presentation

 For over 20 years, Echoes curriculum has been one of the most widely used resources for African American churches.
 Every lesson is easy-to-use, teacher friendly, strengthens the entire church body with a Unified Lesson Theme, and is certain to keep your classes engaged with relevant Scriptural content that applies to their everyday lives.Discover the Echoes Sunday School curriculum today!

-Discover a culturally-relevant Gospel presentation.
-Emphasizes the inclusiveness of people of color throughout biblical history.
+Discover a curriculum that emphasizes the inclusiveness of people of color throughout biblical history.